Texas A&M beats No. 1 Alabama 41-38 on last-play field goal

 Calzada threw for 285 yards and three touchdowns, as the former backup played like a star.
 Devon Achane returned a kickoff 96 yards for a TD in the third quarter and A&M's defense got after Bryce Young all night.

+"This is a great win," Achane said.
+"It shows us that we're capable of doing great things."

-Smith finished with 85 yards receiving and two scores and Jalen Wydermyer had 73 yards receiving and a TD to help the Aggies to what certainly is their biggest win since Fisher took over in 2018.
+Smith finished with 85 yards receiving and two scores and Jalen Wydermyer had 73 yards receiving and a TD to help the Aggies to the win.

 Alabama hadn't lost since falling 48-45 to Auburn on Nov.
 30, 2019.

+"Everyone needs to remember how they feel and not forget it," Saban said.

-It's the first time Alabama coach Nick Saban has lost to one of his assistants after entering the game a perfect 24-0 in those games.
-He'd beaten Texas A&M coach Jimbo Fisher four times, the most of any of his former staffers before the former Florida State coach finally ended the streak on his 56th birthday.
+It's the first time Saban has lost to one of his assistants after entering the game a perfect 24-0 in those games.
+He'd beaten Fisher four times, the most of any of his former staffers.

+"It doesn't mean anything to me," Fisher said about ending the former assistants streak.
+"Our football team is learning to play against other great football teams and have success.
+That's what matters to me."

 Texas A&M also ended Alabama's streak of 100 wins over unranked teams, dating to a win over Colorado in the 2007 Independence Bowl to cap Saban's first season.